 Cover the top half of the board with light blue paper and the bottom half with green paper.
-Staple the rainbow border around the outside edges of the board.
-(See border on page 4.)
+Staple the acorns and pumpkins border around the outside edges of the board.
+(Order border 8540.)

-Print resources 21-R1 (half ark) and 21-R2 (half ark) from the resource CD.
+Print resources 21-R1 (half ark) and 21-R2 (half ark).
 Cut out and tape the patterns together to make a complete ark.
 Center the ark on the top half of the bulletin board.